 If you are truly a newcomer to dog photography (or photography in general), you don’t want to get in over your head and select a camera that is designed for expert photographers because it may end up a waste of money, and it will be more difficult to learn.
 Choose a digital camera that is amenable to “beginners” and work up from there.

-The most recommended DSLR camera for the beginner in 2018 is the Nikon D3400 because it’s very user-friendly, easy to use and learn.
-This camera incorporates professional must-haves without all of the “extra” features that you don’t need in the beginning while you’re learning about how to frame, how to light, how to position a dog and other basic aspects of photography itself (and not the equipment).
+The most recommended cheap DSLR camera for the beginners right now is the Nikon D3400 because it's very user-friendly, easy to use and learn.
+This camera incorporates professional must-haves without all of the “extra” features that you don't need in the beginning while you're learning about how to frame, how to light, how to position a dog and other basic aspects of photography itself (and not the equipment).

 Different Uses of Your Camera

 For example, are you constantly on the go and looking to capture candid photographs (the run-and-gun type of dog photography)?
-If so, you will want to consider a more compact camera option like the Sony Cyber-shot RX100 V (or a more expensive compact alternative with fancier features like Sony Cyber-shot RX10 IV).
+If so, consider a more compact camera option like the Sony Cyber-shot RX100 V (or a more expensive compact alternative with fancier features like Sony Cyber-shot RX10 IV).